CueSync/cuesync.github.io/site/content/2.0/installation.md

 ### CDN

-Use CueSync instantly by including its CSS and JavaScript files directly from a Content Delivery Network (CDN).
+Use CueSync instantly by including its JavaScript file directly from a Content Delivery Network (CDN).
 This option allows you to link to the files hosted on a remote server, ensuring quick and easy integration into your project.
 You can choose from popular CDN providers like `jsDelivr` or `unpkg` to access CueSync’s resources seamlessly.
 This method is convenient and ideal for those who want a straightforward integration process.